Washington Nursing Colleges & Licenses

 Pacific Lutheran University (On-campus)

 Pacific Lutheran University offers robust and comprehensive nursing programs that are designed to prepare students for a rewarding career in the healthcare industry.
-The School of Nursing provides multiple paths to a bachelor of science in nursing (BSN), including a traditional BSN for first-time college students, an accelerated BSN for students with non-nursing college credits, and a master of science in nursing for those looking to further their education.
+The School of Nursing provides multiple paths to a bachelor of science in nursing (BSN), including a traditional BSN for first-time college students, an accelerated BSN for students with non-nursing college credits, and both an MSN and a DNP for those looking to further their education.

 The curriculum is carefully crafted to balance theoretical knowledge with practical skills, ensuring students can handle real-world scenarios.
 Courses include foundations of care delivery and health promotion, patho/pharmacology, and more.
 The university also offers a doctor of nursing practice and post-graduate APRN certificate programs, both accredited and recognized for their quality of education.